Bruce Banner was a physicist for the United States Defense Department, involved with an experiment involving gamma radiation—

 We all have these desires/tempting troubles.
 The want to be great in our glory, the secret sins that we fight.
 No, we will never be perfect, but we can attempt perfection, to better ourselves.
 We must learn not to hide our imperfections, but to control them.
-Bind them with an acceptance and the want to better ourselves, rather than wrapping it in Duct Tape and hope that it’s fixed.
-Once we accept who we are, we don’t have to be so fake, and have to hide behind a mask.
+Bind them with an acceptance and the want to better ourselves, rather than wrapping them in Duct Tape and hoping that they’re fixed.
+Once we accept who we are, we don’t have to be so fake, we don’t have to hide behind a mask.

 Now yes, there are some flaws, some sins that are not for all to see, but they must be known.
 Anything that remains a secret, holds power over you.
 Snares you in guilt, and drains your energy to keep your secret a secret.
 That’s why it’s so

 important crucial to have a close friend, an accountability partner—someone who you trust.
 (Choose wisely.
-The more someone knows of you, the more power that they have over you.
+For the more someone knows of you, the more power that they have over you.
 Choose a true friend who will not judge you, who will love you, no matter WHAT you’re struggling with.)